Healthdirect Free Australian health advice you can count on.

 Receiving a diagnosis of cancer can be overwhelming.
 There are many organisations that can provide you with information and support:

-• Call Ovarian Cancer Australia on 1300 660 334, between 9am to 5pm, to speak with an ovarian cancer nurse on the Support and Information Helpline for support, information and referral.
+• Call Ovarian Cancer Australia on 1300 660 334, between 9am and 5pm, to speak with an ovarian cancer nurse on their Support and Information Helpline.

 • The Cancer Australia website offers a publication-and-resource library which can be accessed for free.
 The library contains factsheets about cancer, evidence-based resources, cancer screening programs and cancer treatment.